Free HOA Guide · No Email Required

 How often should we update our master policy limits?

 At minimum, review your limits annually at renewal.
-But a full replacement cost appraisal should be done every 3–5 years, or sooner if you’ve completed major renovations, experienced significant construction cost increases in your area, or added new amenities.
+A full replacement cost appraisal should be done every 3–5 years, or sooner if you’ve completed major renovations, experienced significant construction cost increases in your area, or added new amenities.
 Between appraisals, apply an inflation guard endorsement (typically 3–5% annually) to keep pace with rising construction costs.
-Many associations skip this and find themselves 20–30% underinsured after a loss.
+The question worth asking at every renewal: has anyone re-rated the limit against the current reserve study replacement cost table — or are you still anchored to the figure from the last appraisal cycle?

 What’s the difference between fidelity bond and crime coverage?